TNet: A Model-Constrained Tikhonov Network Approach for Inverse Problems: Introduction

 The paper is organized as follows.
-Notations are described in \cref{sect:notations}.
-In \cref{sect:forwardInverse} we briefly introduce nonlinear inverse problems, and a data-driven naive DNN (nDNN) approach, and its solution for linear network with one layer and linear inverse problem are presented.
-The goal of \cref{sect:MCDL} is to present a model-constrained DNN (MCDNN) approach designed to learn the inverse map while being constrained by the parameter-to-observable map of the underlying discretized PDE.
-Then, we present two model-constrained decoder approaches to learn the inverse map in \cref{sect:MCdecoder} and a model-constrained encoder approach in \cref{sect:MCencoder}.
+In \cref{sect:forwardInverse} we introduce nonlinear inverse problems, and a data-driven naive DNN (\nDNN) approach.
+The goal of \cref{sect:MCDL} is to present a model-constrained DNN (\mcDNN) approach designed to learn the inverse map while being constrained by the parameter-to-observable map of the underlying discretized PDE.
+Though \mcDNN{} is interpretable, it could be biased toward training data.
+This leads us to develop \TNet{}\textemdash a Tikhonov neural network\textemdash in \cref{sect:TNET} that aims to learn the Tikhonov solver while removing unnecessary biases.
+We show that data randomization can make \TNet{} not only more robust but also generalize better: thanks to the model-constrained training.
+In \cref{sect:numerics} and the supplementary document, comprehensive numerical results supporting our developments are presented for 1D deconvolution, inverse heat conductivity, and inverse initial conditions for both time-dependent 2D Burgers' and 2D Navier-Stokes equations.
 We conclude the paper with future research directions in \cref{sect:conclusions}.
+Proofs of the theoretical results, practical implementation aspects of our proposed approaches, and specifications of trainings are provided in the supplementary document.